microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 Use LogisticRegression with a multiclass setting and the liblinear solver to train.

 > 🎓 The 'scheme' here can either be 'ovr' (one-vs-rest) or 'multinomial'.
-Since Logistic Regression is really designed to support binary classification, these schemes allow it to better handle multiclass classification tasks. [source](https://machinelearningmastery.com/one-vs-rest-and-one-vs-one-for-multi-class-classification/)
+Since logistic regression is really designed to support binary classification, these schemes allow it to better handle multiclass classification tasks. [source](https://machinelearningmastery.com/one-vs-rest-and-one-vs-one-for-multi-class-classification/)

 > 🎓 The 'solver' is defined as "the algorithm to use in the optimization problem". [source](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html?highlight=logistic%20regressio#sklearn.linear_model.LogisticRegression).